Yesh Gvul: Political position

-Yesh Gvul has been classified as one of numerous Israeli organization related to the radical left.
+Yesh Gvul is an Israeli organization affiliated with the radical left.

 Changing military policy

-In the late 20th century, as objectors to military service in certain locations became more numerous, the Israeli military was less willing to provide them with service in alternative assignments.

-"Army authorities had given objectors a guarantee that they would be stationed according to their wishes, within the borders of Israel, as long as refusal was an isolated phenomenon.
+In the late 20th century, as objectors to military service in certain locations became more numerous, the Israeli military was less willing to provide them with service in alternative assignments: "Army authorities had given objectors a guarantee that they would be stationed according to their wishes, within the borders of Israel, as long as refusal was an isolated phenomenon.
 Now [1980] policy has changed.
 What had once been sporadic instances of refusal with which the IDF was prepared to live, has changed in character and become an organized protest whose aim is to turn the IDF - the national army, necessarily disengaged from any political or ideological arguments - into the battleground for a kind of confrontation which the army cannot be associated with." - Proceedings of the Supreme Court, 24 September 1980; cited in Peri (1993).

 1998 court martial of Adam Keller

-In an Israeli military court martial of April-May 1998, which drew considerable public attention, Reserve Corporal Adam Keller was charged with "Insubordination" and "Spreading of Propaganda Harmful to Military Discipline".
+In an Israeli military court martial of April-May 1998, Reserve Corporal Adam Keller was charged with "Insubordination" and "Spreading of Propaganda Harmful to Military Discipline".
 While on active military duty, he had written graffiti on 117 tanks and other military vehicles, with the following text: "Soldiers of the IDF, refuse to be occupiers and oppressors, refuse to serve in the occupied territories!"
-He also had placed stickers on electricity pylons in the military camp where he was serving - and on the inside of doors of the stalls in the officers' toilet - with the slogan "Down with the occupation!".
+He also had placed stickers on electricity pylons in the military camp where he was serving and inside the stalls in the officers' toilet with the slogan "Down with the occupation!".

-Keller was convicted and sentenced to three months imprisonment - considered a relatively mild sentence, as the maximum penalty could have been six years, three for each of the charges.
-Keller was an active member of Yesh Gvul, but he said that he had acted independently without consulting anybody else.
-The organization did not take responsibility for his act, but it provided his wife with the financial support it has customarily given to families of refusers.
+Keller was sentenced to three months imprisonment, whereas the maximum penalty was six years, three for each of the charges.